clarkcb/xsearch/README.md

-  --out-archivefilepattern  Specify name pattern for archive files to exclude from search --out-linesafterpattern   Specify pattern to filter the "lines-after" lines on (used with --linesafter) --out-linesbeforepattern  Specify pattern to filter the "lines-before" lines on (used with --linesbefore) -P,--noprintmatches       Suppress printing of matches to stdout -p,--printmatches         Print matches to stdout* -R,--norecursive          Do not search recursively -r,--recursive            Search recursively through subdirectories* -s,--search               Specify search pattern
+  --out-archivefilepattern  Specify name pattern for archive files to exclude from search --out-linesafterpattern   Specify pattern to filter the "lines-after" lines on (used with --linesafter) --out-linesbeforepattern  Specify pattern to filter the "lines-before" lines on (used with --linesbefore) -P,--noprintmatches       Suppress printing of search results to stdout -p,--printmatches         Print search results to stdout* -R,--norecursive          Do not search recursively -r,--recursive            Search recursively through subdirectories* -s,--search               Specify search pattern